isel-leic-pc/s2122v-li43d-li41n/leic43d/outline.md

 For reference:
   * Lecture video (in Portuguese) _(coming soon)_

-### 24/03/2022 - Creating a user mode multi-threading runtime: uthreads (Script)
+### 24/03/2022 - Creating a user mode multi-threading runtime: uthreads
-* The _uthreads_ runtime, conclusion
-  * Completing scheduling support
+* Fundamental concepts of multi-threading runtimes
   * Thread states: sleep, wait and ready
   * Synchronizer concept, revisited
-1. Completing scheduling support implementation
-   1. Fixing the existing memory leak: `internal_exit`
-   2. Improving the programming model:
-      1. No need to explicitly call `ut_exit`
-      2. Passing arguments to the functions that define the behaviour of _uthreads_
+* The _uthreads_ runtime, conclusion
-2. Add support for _uthreads_ to temporarily relinquish the right to execute: `ut_sleep`
+  1. Adding support for _uthreads_ to temporarily relinquish the right to execute: `ut_sleep`
-   1. Add a global sleep queue
-   2. Change `ut_yield` so that termination only occurs after ALL _uthreads_ terminate
-3. Implementation of an _uthreads_ synchronizer (i.e. count down latch)
+  2. Implementation of an _uthreads_ synchronizer (i.e. count down latch)

+For reference:
+  * Lecture video (in Portuguese) _(coming soon)_